 Literary translators – and translators more generally – are often forced to spend the majority of their time alone, glued to their computers and/or dictionaries.
 Though many translators are very sociable creatures who enjoy passionate discussions about foreign languages, native tongues, culture, society, politics and (even) grammar!
-The Translators’ Stammtisch [German; a regular’s table, usually in a pub] offers a monthly opportunity for literary translators (mainly working into English, though open to translators of all language combinations) to get together and discuss their work and other joys and issues related to literary translation.
+The Translators’ Stammtisch [German; a regular’s table, usually in a pub] is offers a monthly opportunity for literary translators (mainly working into English, though open to translators of all language combinations) to get together and discuss their work and other joys and issues related to literary translation.

 The events - further details of which can be found in the calendar below - are free to attend.

 If you are interested in attending one or all the meetings, please sign up on our Eventbrite page.